cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

-Sometimes when using a function from a standard other than the C standards, your compiler will require you to specify exactly what version of the standard you want to comply with.
+Sometimes when using a function from a standard other than the C standards, your compiler will require you to specify exactly what extensions and standards you want to enable.
 For instance, `man strdup` (rather obliquely) tells you that adding

 ```C